Open-and-Sustainable/prismAId/user_manual/manual.md

   - batch_execution: Not yet supported.
 Once implemented, it will allow running API calls with a delay for cost savings.
 Results will need to be retrieved from the OpenAI platform differently.

 ### Prompt Section Details
+The "prompt" section is aimed at defining the building blocks of the prompt, ensuring high accuracy in information extraction and minimizing hallucinations and misinterpretations.

+#### Logic of the Prompt Section
+- The prompt section helps in setting the stage for the AI model by providing clear instructions and context.
+- It ensures that the model understands the role it needs to play, the task it needs to perform, and the format of the expected output.
+- By providing definitions and examples, it minimizes the risk of misinterpretation and improves the accuracy of the information extracted.
+- A failsafe mechanism is included to prevent the model from forcing answers when information is not available.

 ```toml
 [prompt]
 persona = "Some text telling the model what role should be played." # Personas help in setting the expectation on the model role